ls1intum/Artemis/docs/dev/setup/bamboo-bitbucket-jira.rst

 How to verify the connection works?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To create a course with registered users you can use the scripts from ``supporting_scripts/course-setup-quickstart``.
+To create a course with registered users, you can use the scripts from ``supporting_scripts/course-setup-quickstart``.

 Artemis → Jira
 """"""""""""""